List and stream conversations and messages

 }

-Stream all group chat and DM messages
+Stream all group chat and DM messages and preferences

-Listens to the network for new messages within all active group chats and DMs.
 Whenever a new message is sent to any of these conversations, the callback is triggered with a DecodedMessage

 object.
 This keeps the inbox up to date by streaming in messages as they arrive.

-const stream = await client.conversations.streamAllMessages();
+const stream = await client.conversations.streamAllMessages(["allowed"]);

 try {